-Two rings Λ and Γ are called derived-equivalent if one of the above conditions (a)-(e) is satisfied.
+Two rings Λ and Γ are called derived equivalent if one of the above conditions (a)-(e) is satisfied.
 For Artin algebras, the two definitions of a derived equivalence coincide with each other.

-3 Derived equivalences for Φ-Auslander-Yoneda algebras
+3. Derived equivalences for Φ -Auslander-Yoneda algebras

 As is known, Auslander algebra is a key to characterizing representation-finite algebras, and Yoneda algebra plays a role in the study of the graded module theory of Koszul algebras.
-In this section, we shall first unify the two notions and introduce the so-called Φ -Auslander-Yoneda algebra of an object in a triangulated category, where Φ is a parameter subset of \mathbb{N} , and then construct new derived equivalences between these Φ -Auslander-Yoneda algebras from a given almost v-stable derived equivalence.
+In this section, we shall first unify the two notions and introduce the so-called Φ -Auslander-Yoneda algebra of an object in a triangulated category, where Φ is a parameter subset of \mathbb{N} , and then construct new derived equivalences between these Φ -Auslander-Yoneda algebras from a given almost ν -stable derived equivalence.
 In particular, Theorem 1.1 will be proved, and a series of its consequences will be deduced in this section.

-3.1 Admissible sets and Auslander-Yoneda algebras

-First, we introduce some special subsets of the set $\mathbb{N} := \{0, 1, 2, \dots, \}$ of the natural numbers, and then define a class of algebras called Auslander-Yoneda algebras.
+3.1.
+Admissible sets and Auslander-Yoneda algebras.
+First, we introduce some special subsets of the set $\mathbb{N} := \{0, 1, 2, ...\}$ of the natural numbers, called admissible sets, and then define a class of algebras called Auslander-Yoneda algebras, in which the notion of admissible sets ensures the associative law of these algebras.

-A subset Φ of $\mathbb N$ containing 0 is called an admissible subset of $\mathbb N$ if the following condition is satisfied:
+A subset Φ of \mathbb{N} containing 0 is called an admissible subset of \mathbb{N} if the following condition is satisfied: